DashMedia/Phantom-Image-Testing/README.md

 ### Make screen shots
 To make screen shots of a specific site, enter your command line and run the following:
-> php phantomRenderFromSitemap.php [site URL] [arbitrary reference] e.g. php phantomRenderFromSitemap.php https://dash.marketing/ 170101-2.5.2
+> php phantomRenderFromSitemap.php [site URL] [arbitrary reference]

+e.g. php phantomRenderFromSitemap.php https://dash.marketing/ 170101-2.5.2

 URL and Reference must contain no spaces.
 The script will automatically create subfolders based on the URL and reference to house the images its generating.
+The site must have a list of pages available at /sitemap.xml.

 Perform the changes you have planned to the site.